kiralysanyi/pigon/server/endpoints.md

 Method: `POST`

-Registration object is an object provided by the `@passwordless-id/webauthn` package.
+Registration/Authentication object is an object provided by the `@passwordless-id/webauthn` package.

 ### Request body:
 ```